-- Secured a complete victory for Bristol-Myers Squibb and Pfizer in one of the largest Hatch-Waxman cases ever filed, involving patents covering the clients’ blockbuster drug Eliquis which were found to be valid and infringed by all generics challenging them.
+- Secured a victory for Bristol-Myers Squibb and Pfizer when the US Court of Appeals for the Federal Circuit affirmed a district court decision holding that the patents that cover the drug Eliquis® are valid and infringed by all generics challenging them.

 EMD Serono and Pfizer

 Smith + Nephew/ArthroCare